bitboss-ca/my-oh-my-zsh/README.md

 Clone the repo:
 > git clone https://github.com/daveish/my-oh-my-zsh.git .my-oh-my-zsh

-Add this to .zshrc (before the call to oh-my-zsh)
+Add this to .zshrc (before the call to oh-my-zsh):
 > source $HOME/.my-oh-my-zsh/my-oh-my-zsh.sh

 Link A Color Palette: